apikzorian/Traffic-Sign-Classification/README.md

 ## Image Augmentation

-There are a couple things of options we can consider when pre-processing our images
+There are a couple of options we can consider when pre-processing our images.
+We can first normalize the images, to make sure there is not a high variance for our features for each image.
+Then, we can go on to use different techniques to add data to our existing data set.
+Some of these include adding  shifted and flipped versions of our images.
+These techniques will help generalize our data set to be able to detect images at obscure angles.
+More importantly, the key to training a good classifier is to provide copious amounts of unique data, so by adding more images, we are in fact making our neaural network more robust.

 ### Normalizing